Religious habit: Sisters

-The religious habit of Roman Catholic sisters sometimes consists of a plain dress and a veil.
+Historically, the religious habit of Catholic sisters was a visible sign of a woman's consecration to God.
 Different orders adhere to different styles of dress; these styles have changed over time.
 For example, in former times, the Daughters of Charity of Saint Vincent de Paul wore a cornette instead of a veil.
-Some congregations decided in the course of changes due the ecclesiastical document Perfectae caritatis to simplify their habits, to conform to the attire of the culture they are working in, or to even drop their use at all.
+Due the ecclesiastical document Perfectae caritatis, many congregations decided to simplify their habits, to conform to the attire of the culture they are working in, or to even discard their use entirely.

-The Carmelite Sisters of the Most Sacred Heart wear a habit including cincture, rosary, scapular, and veil.
-The Dominican Sisters of Mary Immaculate Province wear a habit consisting of tunic, belt, rosary, scapular, veil, and cappa or mantle.
+While styles vary, for those wearing the traditional habit, three pieces are consistently worn: tunic (robe), belt/cincture, veil.
+The habit of some Dominican Sisters consists of a tunic, belt (cincture), scapular, veil, rosary, and on formal occasions a cappa (mantle).
+Even for orders that have chosen not to wear a habit, these sisters often share a common appearance: calf-length skirt, blouse or sweater, visible cross necklace.

 Monks

-Monks in the Roman Catholic church wear a tunic, a cincture, a hooded scapular, and, for the Liturgy of the Hours, a mantle (novices) or a cowl (professed monks).
+Monks in the Catholic church wear a tunic, a cincture, a hooded scapular, and, for the Liturgy of the Hours, a mantle (novices) or a cowl (professed monks).